danilotrix86/llm_survival/README.md

 2. After the server is running, you can launch the game:

    - Navigate to the `game` folder.
-   - Inside, you will find subfolders for Windows, Linux, and Mac.
+   - Inside, you will find subfolders for Windows and Linux.
 Choose the appropriate version for your operating system and launch the corresponding executable.

 **Note:** The server must be started and running before launching the game executable.
 Ensure that the API is live at `http://127.0.0.1:8000` for the game to function properly.